 - Most people have degraded their environments without realizing it.

 - As human populations are increasing in number, everybody has been looking for ways to satisfy their needs by using more resources; in so doing, people have increased the amount of waste littered in the environment.

 - Environmental problems are still prominent in countries and societies where leaders have done their best to conserve natural resources by maintaining and expanding their economies.

-- Some parts/regions of the world have achieved high standards of living, sound economic growth, and provided their citizens people with more goods and services.
+- Some parts/regions of the world have achieved high standards of living, sound economic growth, and provided more goods and services for their citizens.
 However, there has been lack of enforcement of regulations or policies that could prevent waste of natural and man-made resources, pollution, and environmental degradation.